 Ministry of Hope at Dulin Church serves a weekly cold breakfast to 40 people.
 On the 4th Sunday of each month we serve 60 people a hot breakfast and distributes toiletries.
 If you have any questions you can contact our church office.

 We are always in need of volunteers for our Ministry of Hope.
 Volunteers can help serve the weekly cold breakfast, help prepare and serve the 4th Sunday hot breakfast, participate in the weekly Panera Bread pick-up on Friday evenings or donate toiletry items.
 Training can be provided for any volunteer opportunity.
 Contact our director of discipleship if you would like to volunteer.

 High School Mission Trip - Appalachian Service Project:

-This is our 7th year attending Appalachian Service Project.
-To participate in ASP as a youth, you are expected to participate in each fundraiser, attend one Rebuilding Together day, attend ASP Team Meetings, complete all forms, and pay $150.
+To participate in ASP as a youth, you are expected to participate in each fundraiser, attend one Rebuilding Together day, attend ASP Team Meetings, complete all forms, and complete payment.
 Youth are also expected to participate in the full work day at ASP 8:00am-4:30pm daily and events in the evening.
 Adults attending ASP are expected to participate in fundraisers, attend one Rebuilding Together Day, attend ASP Team Meetings and Leader Meetings (to be scheduled), complete a background check and youth worker training, assist youth while on the trip, and participate in the full work day and evening events on ASP.
 Adult leaders must also model positive and affirming Christian behavior.
 All ASP participants are required to read a document about ASP, trip preparation and safety.
 Read here.

 Liturgy is “the work of the people.”
 Everyone shares in corporate worship.
 Dulin Church offers several opportunities for laity to serve as leaders in our worship services.
 You can sign up to participate below.